hauke/fidius-core/README.md

 To run the FIDIUS environments, you need to follow these steps.
-(Note: the servers may not act as "real" daemons, so you may run each of them in a seperate terminal.)
+(Note: the servers may not act as "real" daemons, so you may run each of them in a separate terminal.)

 1. Start the Metasploit framework daemon.

-       $ ruby <path to fidius architecture>/bin/msfdrbd
+       $ ./bin/msfdrbd start

 2. Start the architectures XMLRPC interface.

-       $ ruby <path to fidius architecture>/bin/xml_server

-  Ignore the following line:
-     WARN  TCPServer Error: Address already in use - bind(2)
+       $ ./bin/xmlserver start

 3. Start the FIDIUS Command&Control server.